solutionDrive/sdTestEnvironmentShopware/README.md

 Then do a `composer update` or use `composer require --dev` instead.

-To initialize the testing environment simply run the following:
+To initialize the testing environment, e.g. for Shopware 5.4.x simply run the following:

-    vendor/bin/sdTest.sh init
+    vendor/bin/sdTest.sh init 54

 This will create some files: